api3dao/oev-docs/docs/oev/overview/oev-auctioneer.md

 Let's break down the components of the bid topic:

-1. `majorVersion` - The major version of Auctioneer.
-Any breaking change in the behavior of Auctioneer, which can involve changes in auction rules or off-chain protocol specs, is denoted by this major version being incremented.
-   Refer to the current value of `MAJOR_VERSION` constant.
+1. `majorVersion` - The major version of OEV Auctions.
+Any change resulting in auction behaviour changing, such as changes in auction rules or off-chain protocol specs, is denoted by this major version being incremented.
+Refer to the current value of `OEV_AUCTIONS_MAJOR_VERSION` constant.
 2. `dappId` - The dApp ID for which the auction is being held.
 3. `auctionLength` - The length of the auction.
 This parameter must to be set to `AUCTION_LENGTH_SECONDS`.
 It is one of the most important parameters, so